google-research/byt5/README.md

-# ByT5: Pretrained byte-to-byte models for tokenizer-free NLP
+# ByT5: Towards a token-free future with pre-trained byte-to-byte models

 ByT5 is a tokenizer-free extension of the [mT5 model](https://arxiv.org/abs/2010.11934).
-Instead of using a subword vocabulary like other pretrained language models (BERT, XLM-R, T5, GPT-3), our ByT5 model operates directly on UTF-8 bytes, removing the need for any text preprocessing.
+Instead of using a subword vocabulary like most other pretrained language models (BERT, XLM-R, T5, GPT-3), our ByT5 model operates directly on UTF-8 bytes, removing the need for any text preprocessing.
 Beyond the reduction in system complexity, we find that parameter-matched ByT5 models are competitive with mT5 across a range of tasks, and outperform mT5 on tasks that involve noisy text or are sensitive to spelling and pronunciation.
+This repo can be used to reproduce the experiments in the [ByT5 paper][paper].

 ## Usage